securego/gosec/README.md

 run against the supplied input files.
 To recursively scan from the current directory you can supply './...' as the input argument.

-### Selecting rules

-By default gosec will run all rules against the supplied file paths.
-It is however possible to select a subset of rules to run via the '-include=' flag, or to specify a set of rules to explicitly exclude using the '-exclude=' flag.

 ### Available rules